alissawilliams/pleiotropy_Drosophila/README.txt

 Script to extract relevant columns from table
 Uses a list of genes of interest and an ortholog table (from FlyBase) to create a version of the table only containing genes of interest.

+multidfe_output.py:
+Script to extract fixation probability from MultiDFE output.

+multidfe_sum.R:
+Script to calculate alpha and omega_a from MultiDFE output and PopFlyData table.

 num_seqs.py:
 Script to remove sequence files with <2 sequences Reads in fasta files and moves any files with fewer than 2 sequences to a different folder.